-A good web design company will listen to your needs, help you prioritise your goals and KPI’s, then create something that works for you (and your clients) within your budget.
+A good web design agency will listen to your needs, help you prioritise your goals and KPI’s, then create something that works for you (and your clients) within your budget.
 Talk to them, be honest about your budget, then possibly consider a staggered launch adding on functions as you can afford it.

 You can also keep your budget down by writing your own copy, finding suitable images and producing your own screencasts.
 Also, many come to us with the site structure and wireframes done saving time and budget.

 Sadly, all too many people think that a website is the magic portal that will bring infinite success and rivers of gold without any input, maintenance or marketing.
 Hate to be the party pooper, but forget it.
 Once your website is live, that’s when you need to continue your effort and write blogs, track keywords and page rankings, look for inbound links, send out marketing emails, spend time building a social community and optimising text content.
 The work just goes on and on.

 A good website is a great investment that can pay for itself quickly with the right input.
 A website that is mismanaged, or left to collect dust, can be a complete waste of money.

 Content is what your site visitors are coming for, so the content should drive the site structure and wireframes.
 What you have on your website is clearly completely up to you, but here are some general pointers: